joaodiogoromao/three-dragons/TP2/README.md

 ----
 ## Project information

-- Plane com fatores de escala implementados
+- Plane with scaling factors implemented
-- Spritesheets com transparência
+- Transparent spritesheets
-- Animações têm a opção de serem repetidas infinitamente
+- Keyframe animations have the option to be repeated indefinitely
 - Scene
   - (Brief description of the created scene)
   - (relative link to the scene)